osefatul/fullstack-next-transcript-medium2.0/front-end/README.md

 - posts:[Post] - means that the type of posts will be as it described in the Post interface.

-#### How to make dynamic pages whenever a user requst.
+#### How to make dynamic pages whenever a user requst - [slug]

-- We are going to use a technic where once a user requests a page it will be pre-fetched and made and then cached for further request by other users. we are going to use a sepcial function `getStaticPaths`, this will allow nextJs which routes it pre-fecthed pre-build in advance.
+- We are going to use a technic where once a user requests a page it will be pre-fetched and made and then cached for further request by other users. we are going to use a sepcial function `getStaticPaths`, this will allow nextJs which routes it to a page that is pre-fecthed and pre-built in advance.

 - Create `post` directory in the `/pages` folder and then create a file `{slug}.tsx`.
 This means from a url perspective: `/pages/post/{slug}`. now slug can be any dynamic value for a page.